-See Connecting Using a Path for more information.
+See Connecting Using a URI or Data Dictionary for more information.

 Regardless of how you choose to connect it is important to understand how passwords are handled by MySQL Shell.
 By default connections are assumed to require a password.
 The password is requested at the login prompt, and can be stored using Section 2.2, “Pluggable Password Store”.
 If the user specified has a password-less account, which is insecure and not recommended, or if socket peer-credential authentication is in use (for example when using Unix socket connections), you must explicitly specify that no password is provided and the password prompt is not required.
 To do this, use one of the following methods: